AmeriCorps VISTA: Background

 VISTA is an anti-poverty program created by Lyndon Johnson's Economic Opportunity Act of 1964 as the domestic version of the Peace Corps.
-Initially, the program increased employment opportunities for conscientious people who felt they could contribute tangibly to the War on Poverty.
+Initially, the program increased employment opportunities for conscientious people who felt they could contribute tangibly to the war on poverty.
 Volunteers served in communities throughout the U.S., focusing on enriching educational programs and vocational training for the nation's underprivileged classes.

 As defined under the Domestic Volunteer Service Act (DVSA) of 1973, VISTA's legislative purpose is to supplement efforts to fight poverty in low-income communities by engaging Americans from all walks of life in a year of full-time service.
 VISTA members support the program's purpose through three primary objectives: 1) encouraging volunteer service at the local level, 2) generating the commitment of private sector resources, and 3) strengthening local agencies and organizations that serve low-income communities.
 There are approximately 5,000 VISTA members serving in over 900 projects throughout the nation.

 During the Clinton Administration, VISTA was brought under the newly created AmeriCorps program, a division of the Corporation for National and Community Service, and was renamed "AmeriCorps*VISTA".
 VISTA members sign up with a host agency for a full-time term of service – 365 days.
 In return for their service, members are provided with orientation and training, a living stipend calculated at no less than 105% of the poverty line, settling in and transportation costs, child care benefits, and a basic health care plan.
 Upon completion of their one-year term, VISTA members have the option of receiving a cash award or the Segal AmeriCorps Education Award.
 There is also the option for individuals to serve as Summer Associates for terms of 8, 9 or 10 weeks alongside full-time VISTA members for a reduced AmeriCorps Education Award.

+Alongside its anti-poverty mandate, the program includes capacity-building work that supports local organizations and provides members with training and skill development for long-term community impact.

 Directors

-The first Director of VISTA was Glenn W. Ferguson and there have been many appointed and acting directors since then.
-Meg Ansara currently serves as the Director for AmeriCorps VISTA.
+The first Director of VISTA was Glenn W. Ferguson and there have been many appointed and acting Directors since then.
+Margaret Garvey currently serves as the acting Director for AmeriCorps VISTA.